azuqua/node-token-sockjs/README.md

 Developers can also use the optional publish/subscribe interface by providing an additional redis client to the module's initialization parameters.

-TokenSocket clients can issue commands to subscribe themselves to channels or publish messages on a channel, however it is also possible for the server to modify socket channel subscriptions.
+TokenSocket clients can issue commands to subscribe themselves to channels or publish messages on a channel, however it is also possible for the server to perform pub/sub commands.

-## Publish a Message
+## Publish a message

 Publishes a message on a channel.

 ```
-tokenServer.publish("channel1", { foo: "bar" });
+tokenServer.publish("channel", { foo: "bar" });
 ```

-## Broadcast a Message
+## Broadcast a message

 Broadcasts a message on all channels.
 If this is running in a distributed environment with a shared redis host this will broadcast the message on all channels, not just the channels that sockets connected to this server instance are subscribed to.

+** This will send the message once on every channel currently known to redis.
+This means if your client is subscribed to five channels you will receive this message five times, once on each channel. **

 ```
 tokenServer.broadcast({ foo: "bar" });
 ```

-## Subscribe a Socket to a Channel
+## Subscribe a socket to a channel

 ```
 var sockets = tokenServer.sockets();
 sockets.forEach(function(socket){
-	tokenServer.subscribe(socket, "channel1");
+	tokenServer.subscribe(socket, "channel");
 });
 ```

-## Unsubscribe a Socket from a Channel
+## Unsubscribe a socket from a channel

 ```
 var sockets = tokenServer.sockets();
 sockets.forEach(function(socket){
-	tokenServer.unsubscribe(socket, "channel1");
+	tokenServer.unsubscribe(socket, "channel");
 });

 // or unsubscribe all sockets from a channel
-tokenServer.unsubscribeAll("channel1");
+tokenServer.unsubscribeAll("channel");
 ```

 ## List Channels